nashville-software-school/bangazon-inc/book-3-web-api/chapters/REACT_ROUTER.md

 export default Header;
 ```

 Notice that instead of `<a>` tags to navigate we're using the `<Link>` component that we import from the react router.
 We can use the `to` attribute to specify where we want the link to take the user to.
-Lets add our new header component to our application.
-Before we do, lets think about where we should put it.
+Let's add our new header component to our application.
+Before we do, let's think about where we should put it.
 We _could_ put it in our ApplicationViews component, but remember that we want the header present on _all_ routes.
-For now lets put it in App.js above the ApplicationViews component.
+For now let's put it in App.js above the ApplicationViews component.

 > App.js